BowenWuResearch/Speech-Driven-Gesture-Generation-via-CFM-with-Masked-Training-and-Constrained-Sampling/README.md

 # Speech-Driven Gesture Generation via Conditional Flow Matching with Masked Training and Constrained Sampling

+Following instructions below you can host a webpage for generating gestures for your uploaded audio.

 ## Dependencies
 ### For Ubuntu
 (Optional) For rendering on Ubuntu\